Skip navigation

 Professor

 I was also employed at the Universities of Surrey and Edinburgh Napier.
 I am a Fellow of the Higher Education Academy and prior to entering academia, I spent five years in the Ministry responsible for tourism in Jamaica.
 I hold Masters degrees in International Relations (University of the West Indies) and Tourism Management (University of Surrey) and a PhD in Tourism Studies (Brunel University).
-I am an Associate Editor for Annals of Tourism Research, and a Managing Editor for Leisure Studies.
+I am an Associate Editor for Annals of Tourism Research, and served as a Managing Editor for Leisure Studies.
 I was also an external member of the Central University Research Ethics Committee of the University of Oxford between 2013-2021.
 I have published numerous journal articles, books, book chapters and presented at many national and international conferences several as a keynote speaker.
 I am a passionate advocate for equity, justice, anti-racism and anti-discrimination within the university community and the wider society.

 Donna Chambers